antares-codes/etl-val-node/README.md

     - Line 31 `unlock` - Your account address (with leading `0x`).
     - Line 33 `engine_signer` - Your account address (with leading `0x`).

+13. (OPTIONAL) Download a Blockchain snapshot for faster initial sync.

+     Since synchronizing the blockchain can take many hours at this point, I decided to make a snapshot (around block height 3,500,000+) so you can synchronize faster when setting up a new node - your node will only have to sync blocks made after that point.

+     ```bash
+     curl -L "https://mega.nz/file/s0wVkI7Y#8kcyQLRjR4xJTgnZjOb2BfSeQWivki-MYjcZwJebrWA" -o chains.zip
+     ```

+     NOTE: This file is 1.6 GB, download time may differ depending on server performance and connection.

 13. Start your node.

      ```bash